yuqingc7/yuqingc7/README.md

 I'm currently a Conservation Genetics PhD candidate at the Department of Natural Resources and the Environment, Cornell University.
 - 🧬 I’m interested in evolutionary and ecological inquiries addressed through genomics.
 - 👩🏻‍💻 My toolkit includes population genetics, genomics, bioinformatics, statistics, simulations, and data science.
-- 🦪 Currently, I study eastern oysters and a bit of surfclams
+- 🦪 Currently, I study eastern oysters and a bit of surfclams.
-- 🌊 I apply my research to marine conservation and restoration
+- 🌊 I apply my research to marine conservation and restoration.

 Research interests: admixture & introgression, adaptation, inbreeding, genetic load, domestication